kemacalls/scheddy/README.md

 ## description

-a tool created to display [couch-to-5k style workout schedules](https://www.c25k.com/c25k_metric.html) in a couple of different ways. but i'm sure it could be used for other things as well.
+a tool created to display currnet progress in [couch-to-5k style workout schedules](https://www.c25k.com/c25k_metric.html) using a couple of different ways. but i'm sure it could be used for other things as well.

 #### how does that work